systelab/systelab-components/src/app/systelab-components/README.md

 If still is not clear for you what to do, we suggest:

 > Use the grid for forms or layouts where the height is defined by the components.
-Use flex is the height is important for you, for example when you are defining a application like layout.
+Use flex if the height is important for you, for example when you are defining a application like layout.

 For the grid, refer to https://getbootstrap.com/docs/4.0/layout/grid/.